Theodoric the Great: Reign

 Seeking further gains, Theodoric frequently ravaged the provinces of the Eastern Roman Empire, eventually threatening Constantinople itself.
 By 486, there was little disputing the open hostilities between Theodoric and Zeno.
-The emperor sought the assistance of the Bulgarians, who were likewise defeated by Theodoric.
+The emperor sought the assistance of the Bulgars, who were likewise defeated by Theodoric.
 In 487, Theodoric began his aggressive campaign against Constantinople, blockading the city, occupying strategically important suburbs, and cutting off its water supply; although it seems Theodoric never intended to occupy the city but instead, to use the assault as a means of gaining power and prestige from the Eastern Empire.

-The Ostrogoths needed a place to live, and Zeno was having serious problems with Odoacer, the Germanic foederatus and King of Italy, who although ostensibly viceroy for Zeno, was menacing Byzantine territory and not respecting the rights of Roman citizens in Italy.
-In 488, Zeno ordered Theodoric to overthrow Odoacer.
-For this task, he received support from Rugian king Frideric, the son of Theodoric's cousin Giso.
-Theodoric moved with his people towards Italy in the autumn of 488.
+The Ostrogoths needed a place to live and Zeno was having serious problems with Odoacer—the Germanic foederatus and King of Italy—who although ostensibly viceroy for Zeno, was menacing Byzantine territory and not respecting the rights of Roman citizens in Italy.
+In 488/489, Zeno ordered Theodoric to overthrow Odoacer; the former stopped issuing coins in the emperor's name and "raised his son Thela to the position of Caesar."
+For this task, Theodoric received support from Rugian king Frideric, the son of his cousin Giso.
+Theodoric then moved with his people towards Italy in the autumn of 488.
 On the way he was opposed by the Gepids, whom he defeated at Sirmium in August 489.
 Arriving in Italy, Theodoric won the battles of Isonzo and Verona in 489.

 Once again, Theodoric was pressed by Zeno in 490 to attack Odoacer.
 Theodoric's army was defeated by Odoacer's forces at Faenza in 490, but regained the upper hand after securing victory in the Battle of the Adda River on 11 August 490.
 For several years, the armies of Odoacer and Theodoric vied for supremacy across the Italian peninsula.
-In 493, Theodoric took Ravenna.
-On 2 February 493, Theodoric and Odoacer signed a treaty that assured both parties would rule over Italy.
-Then on 5 March 493, Theodoric entered the city of Ravenna.
-A banquet was organized on 15 March 493 in order to celebrate this treaty.
-At this feast, Theodoric, after making a toast, killed Odoacer.
-Theodoric drew his sword and cleft him in twain, from collarbone to thigh.
-Along with Odoacer, Theodoric had the king's most loyal followers slaughtered as well, an event which left him as the master of Italy.
+Theodoric besieged Odoacer in Ravenna until 2 February 493, when a treaty was signed making the kings joint rulers of Italy.
+Theodoric entered Ravenna on 5 March 493, and a banquet celebrating the treaty was organized on 15 March.
+At this feast, Theodoric, after making a toast, drew his sword and struck Odoacer, splitting him in two from collarbone to thigh.
+Theodoric had the king's most loyal followers slaughtered as well, making him the master of Italy.